rkaippully/webgear/pages/show-me-the-code.md

 searchHandler = ...
 ```

-Typically you will compose many middlewares to form a route handler.
-The [user guide](/guide/middlewares) explains how you can
+Typically, you will compose many middlewares to form a route handler.
+The [user guide](/guide/middlewares) explains how
-build your own middlewares.
+you can build your own middlewares.

 ## First-class JSON support
 Use JSON input and output in your handlers without any boilerplate.
 WebGear uses the